The Best Shoe Brands for Kids – Top 5 Most Durable and Supportive Brands

 - I suggest that you get this shoe a whole size larger than your toddler’s current foot size

 4. Shoe Style Artie and Adalyn by Stride Rite.
-The Artie and Adalyn Stride Rite shoes provide excellent width options (wide and extra wide) and a comfortable fit.
-Their design includes flexible outsoles and cushioned insoles, which are essential for active toddlers.
+The Artie (boys) and Adalyn (girls) provide excellent width options including wide and extra wide, with flexible outsoles and cushioned insoles for active toddlers.
+Rounded edges help reduce stumbles and falls.

 - Rounded edges to decrease stumbles and falls